All Episodes

 He really got it.

-Uh Mr President we probably have a hundred questions for you but so many of them are not appropriate for this venue so we'll keep it on this topic for now and we appreciate your time today.
+Mr. President, we probably have 100 questions for you, but so many of them are not appropriate for this venue.

-But you just said something a moment ago and Harris picked up on it.
+But you just said something a moment ago, and Harris picked up on it.

 Just tell us more about how you two got to know each other.

-I'm thinking of 2015 the summer 17 candidates on a stage in Cleveland at what point did he concede that you were the guy and how did that come about?
+At what point did he conceive that you were the guy, and how did that come about?

-Well I got a call from a friend of mine who was a big Rush fan and he said Rush loves you.
+Well, I got a call from a friend of mine who was a big Rush fan, and he said, Rush loves you.

-And then I I guess I called him just to thank him and we developed just some very good friendship.
+And then I guess I called him just to thank him.

-We played golf together a little bit he was a very strong guy physically very strong hit the ball a long way he was uh he was uh I I I guess the the reason I asked that question you think about five years ago you you don't strike me as his kind of guy back then.
+I guess the reason I asked that question, you think about five years ago, you don't strike me as his kind of guy back then.

 What changed?

-Well I don't know you know you never know about people I like some people that nobody would think I like and I dislike some people that everybody would say oh that's that's a natural.
+I like some people that nobody would think I like, and I dislike some people that everybody would say, oh, that's a natural.

-We know we all know about that, right?
+We all know about that, right?

-But Rush was so gracious And so great.
+But Rush was so gracious and so great.

-So then over a period of time I got to know him.
+So then over a period of time, I got to know him.

-And uh he loved this country.
+And he loved this country.

 He loved the country.